Robert Sparrow Smythe: 1863–69: The great tour

 In 1863 the magician John Wesley Simmons (1836–1899), billed as 'Dr. Lynn' or 'H. S. (Hugh Simmons) Lynn', arrived in Melbourne, and Smythe put together yet another party.
 The contract was to tour the East commencing at Shanghai with Simmons, Italian violinist Agostino Robbio, French pianist Edouard Desireé Boulanger, James Marquis Chisholm and Miss Bailey.
 This ambitious tour failed to start as planned as the party broke up: Boulanger died of yellow fever in Shanghai, Simmons left after an argument with Smythe "over a woman" in Japan, Robbio left to follow his own travels, and Chisholm decided to stay in the East for a while.
 Only Smythe and Bailey reached Hong Kong in 1864, having been as far east as Yokohama.
 They wrote to Poussard and Douay in Melbourne, requesting their assistance in forming another company.
 Poussard sailed to Ceylon to meet them with his own 'wife', contralto and serio-comic vocalist Florence Calzado but Douay had suffered a breakdown and been returned to France.

+an Australian journalist, newspaper editor/owner and theatrical manager.

 The new group toured India from 1864 until late 1866, taking a route that included Ceylon, Bombay, Delhi, Simla, Agra, Udaipur, Umballa, Pondicherry, Madras, and all major towns that held British populations or garrisons, even going as far as Peshawur.
 In 1867 they arrived at the Cape from Mauritius with the intent of merely stopping over on their way to England.
 They stayed in South Africa for two years against all advice, crossing the Vaal river and giving concerts in the Transvaal – the first concert company to do so.
 In October 1868 Smythe and Poussard left for England just after their 150th concert and 'the Ladies' stayed at the Cape until June 1869 when they engaged to sail directly back to Melbourne.
 During this "Great Tour" Amelia Bailey gave birth to three children: Bryan Bailey Smythe (c.
 1864 – c.
 1867), Carlyle Greenwood Smythe (1865 Umballa, India – 1926 Nice, France) and Florence Nightingale Smythe (1867 Nuwara Eliya, Ceylon – 1948, Kew, Melbourne).
 There are reports that Smythe married Bailey in Nagasaki, Japan, in 1863.
 Be that as it may, Smythe and Bailey had an Australian wedding in 1881.